 Permafrost is ground that is continuously frozen through at least two successive cold seasons and the intervening summer.
 Globally, permafrost is found in higher latitudes and elevations, where mean annual soil temperature is below freezing.
-Nearly one-fourth of the earth's surface is influenced by permafrost.
-Ice-rich permafrost is commonly impervious to infiltration of water, and, as a consequence, soil water is confined to the near surface creating abundance of saturated soils and impressive biological productivity of vegetation despite very low annual precipitation.
+Ice-rich permafrost is commonly impervious to the infiltration of water, and, as a consequence, soil water is confined to the near surface.
+This creates an abundance of saturated soils and impressive biological productivity of vegetation despite very low annual precipitation.

-Regions underlain by permafrost account for 16% of the land surface yet store nearly 50% of the world’s reactive soil carbon and has a central role in the global carbon cycle .
+Regions underlain by permafrost account for 16% of the land surface yet store nearly 50% of the world’s reactive soil carbon.
 As permafrost thaws, the liberated soil carbon can be rapidly mineralized or exported from soils as dissolved organic and inorganic carbon in river flow.
-Recent data document significant losses of soil C with permafrost thaw that, over decadal time scales, overwhelms increased plant C uptake at rates that could make permafrost a large biospheric C source in a warmer world, similar in magnitude in the future to current C fluxes from land use change.
+Recent data documents significant losses of soil carbon with permafrost thaw that, over decadal time scales, could make permafrost a large biospheric carbon source in a warming world.

-Permafrost has a dominant control on watershed hydrology and biological processes in the boreal forest of interior Alaska.
-Permafrost forms an impermeable barrier and restricts subsurface flows to the shallow active layer of soils.
-In regions with discontinuous permafrost, such as interior Alaska, north facing slopes and valley bottoms are commonly underlain with permafrost, whereas warmer south facing slopes and ridge tops typically lack permafrost.
-Consequently, ground water flowing through north versus south facing slopes travels along different subsurface flowpaths, which has important implications for stream discharge.
+Permafrost has a dominant control on watershed hydrology and biological processes in Interior Alaska as it forms an impermeable barrier that restricts subsurface flows to the shallow active layer of soils.
+In regions with discontinuous permafrost, north facing slopes and valley bottoms are commonly underlain with permafrost whereas warmer south facing slopes are not.
+Consequently, ground water flowing through north versus south facing slopes travels along different subsurface flow paths, which has important implications for stream discharge.